EricWVGG/sanity-instagram-do/README.md

 Also, go the Site document; the access token should be replaced with a new one.
 That token should _not_ match the one you filled in; it is refreshed every time this script is run, so as long as you've got it on a cron for at least once every 59 days, it should stay fresh forever.

+### Cleanup

+I suggest that you go back into the `Site` schema and mark the `instagramAccessToken` as `hidden` and `readOnly`.
+Don’t let your users tamper with this thing.

+If for some reason the access token is invalidated, you will need to seed Sanity with a new one.

 ## Future

 This function gets the latest 20 posts from Instagram, downloads _all_ their attached images, and then upserts on Sanity.